amd/ryzen-ai-documentation/docs/relnotes.rst

     - Leakyrelu with arbitrary alpha.
     - Split by converting it to Slice.

-  - Support for op fusing of InstanceNormalization and L2Normalization in IPU workflow.
+  - Support for op fusing of InstanceNormalization and L2Normalization in NPU workflow.
   - Support for converting Clip to ReLU when the minimal value is 0.
-  - Updated shift_bias, shift_read, and shift_write constraints in the IPU workflow and added an option "IPULimitationCheck" to disable it.
+  - Updated shift_bias, shift_read, and shift_write constraints in the NPU workflow and added an option "IPULimitationCheck" to disable it.
-  - Support for disabling the op fusing of Conv + LeakyReLU/PReLU in the IPU workflow.
+  - Support for disabling the op fusing of Conv + LeakyReLU/PReLU in the NPU workflow.
   - Support for logging for quantization configurations and summary information.
   - Support for removing initializer from input to support models converted from old version pytorch where weights are stored as inputs.
   - Added a recommended configuration for the IPU_Transformer platform.